 Tropical carbon stocks and fluxes vary enormously in space and time (REFS).
 [SPACE] Intact, disturbed, and regrowing forests differ dramatically in their ability to uptake carbon.
 From 1990-2019, regrowing tropical forests increased in area, resulting in a 29±8% increase in their ability to sequester carbon, while intact forest areas shrank, directly reducing their ability to store carbon by 31±7% (Pan et al. 2024).
 [TIME] As a result of climate and land-use change, the tropical carbon sink is becoming increasingly fragile.
 Critically, tropical forests appear to differ in their sensitivity to extreme events and future climate and land-use change feedbacks.
 However, most studies are based on ground-based data that represent a small fraction of tropical forest area, raising key questions regarding the generalizability of these findings, especially given that monitoring plots are a biased representation of tropical landscapes. [bring in Hubau, Liu, Bennett, others that demonstrate differences in responses to extreme events and future change]

 Variation in geomorphology, climatic conditions, human activities, water and nutrient availability, and evolutionary histories drive wide variation in rates of photosynthesis, respiration, tree mortality, woody productivity, and carbon flux across the tropics.
 As a result, tropical forests vary enormously within and among tropical continents, including over relatively small spatial scales.
 This variation directly influences species composition and species interactions, land-atmosphere feedbacks, hydrological dynamics, forest productivity, and the carbon storage capacity and flux of these landscapes.
 Climate plays a critical role in driving the tropical carbon cycle.
-For example, regions with high rainfall typically support more dense, evergreen forests with large carbon stocks, yet inundated areas are sources of CH4 flux, while areas with seasonal or lower rainfall may harbor deciduous forests with more seasonal variation in carbon fluxes and relatively lower carbon stocks (Malhi et al., 20; Muller-Landau et al. 2021).
+For example, regions with high rainfall typically support more dense, evergreen forests with large carbon stocks, yet inundated areas are sources of CH4 flux, while areas with seasonal or lower rainfall may harbor deciduous forests with more seasonal variation in carbon fluxes and relatively lower carbon stocks (Malhi et al., 2002; Bonan et al., 2008; Muller-Landau et al. 2021).
 Precipitation also interacts with temperature non-uniformly; in cool forests high precipitation can decrease productivity, while in warmer forests precipitation typically increases productivity (Taylor et al., 2017).
 Productivity typically increases with temperature until water is limiting (Muller Landau et al., 2021).
-Thus, maximum temperature is estimated to be the most important predictor on aboveground biomass, with declining productivity with higher temperatures (Sullivan et al., 2020).
 Elevation also drives variation in temperature, among other variables, with lower elevation associated with greater rates of productivity and biomass (Muller Landau et al., 2021).
 Tropical forests also exhibit enormous variation in geomorphology (Townsend et al. 2008), and often variables such as higher soil fertility and less favorable physical properties correlate, making it more difficult to tease apart their relationships with productivity and biomass.
 For example, across the Amazon Basin, lower soil fertility is often associated with deeper, more stable, well-aggregated, and well-drained soils (Quesada et al., 2010).
 Regardless, productivity typically increases with soil fertility, although there are no consistent relationships between soil fertility and biomass, likely because turnover increases and woody residence time decreases with soil fertility (Muller Landau et al., 2021).